vpaliy/merklelib/README.md

 ## Theory

 Merkle trees are hash-based data structures used to validate large amounts of data in an efficient manner.
-This data structure is used to solve the previously time-consuming and computationaly expensive problem of keeping data consistent across multiple computers.
+This data structure is used to solve the previously time-consuming and computationally expensive problem of keeping data consistent across multiple computers.
 Prominent uses of a Merkle tree - and its variations- are in peer-to-peer networks such as Bitcoin, Ethereum, Git, and Tor.

 ### Merkle Tree Diagram